|

 with our new Bullets, and start discussing the ways

 to overcome them.
-But, sorry Newbies, don't reach for
+But, sorry Newbies, don't reach

-your spanners just yet, this is just another "high-level
+for your spanners just yet, this is just another "high-level

 document"; we shall get to nitty-gritty practicalities

-when I get hold of a digital-camera or AutoCAD or something.
+when I get hold of a digital-camera or AutoCAD or

 Noisy Engine